-Click Install OneAgen and monitor progress/status until OneAgent is installed.
+Click Install OneAgent and monitor progress/status until OneAgent is installed.

-While Azure Function support is in Early Adopter Release you need to set some Application setting manually to enable the deep monitoring of your Azure Functions.
+While Azure Function support is in Early Adopter release you need to configure some Application settings manually to enable the deep monitoring of your Azure Functions.

 The required settings are shown in the extensions UI